Bad breath is common, but it doesn't have to be

 Ask a confidant what they think about your breath.
 They may not have wanted to start the conversation, but odds are they will let you know if they are questioned directly.
 The knowledge you gain from this talk may enable you to seek remedies for the problem.

-Most people are able to eliminate their bad breath by simply improving their oral hygiene.
+Most people are able to treat their bad breath by simply improving their oral hygiene.
 The majority of cases of halitosis are caused by an accumulation of odor-causing bacteria in the mouth.
-Putting more effort into brushing and flossing may eliminate the majority of these microbes.
+Putting more effort into brushing and flossing may reduce the majority of these microbes.

 Additionally, eliminating certain foods from your diet may reduce your risk of bad breath.
 For example, coffee has been shown to dry the mouth and raise its acidity.
 This can lead to the growth of bacteria and make it extremely difficult to get rid of bad breath.

-However, this may not be enough to cure some people's bad breath.
-If you have ignored your oral health for many years, the accumulation of damage may not be cured overnight.
+However, this may not be enough to overcome some people's bad breath.
+If you have ignored your oral health for many years, the accumulation of damage may not disappear overnight.
 These individuals may benefit from specialty breath freshening products, such as the ones offered by TheraBreath.

-Even this may not be able to completely eliminate your chances of waking up with the occasional morning breath.
+Even this may not be able to completely alleviate your chances of waking up with the occasional morning breath.
 However, it could greatly reduce your risk of embarrassing halitosis.